Bonn (electoral district): Members

 The constituency was first represented by Konrad Adenauer, the first Chancellor of the Federal Republic of Germany, from 1949 until his death in 1967.
 He was a member of the Christian Democratic Union (CDU).
 In the 1969 election, he was succeeded by fellow CDU member Alo Hauser, who served until 1983.
 Hans Daniels of the CDU was then elected and served two terms.
 Party fellow Editha Limbach became representative in 1990, followed by Norbert Hauser in 1998.
 The constituency was won by the Social Democratic Party (SPD) for the first time in 2002, and represented by Ulrich Kelber.
 He was re-elected in 2005, 2009, 2013, and 2017.
 Kelber resigned in January 2020 after being elected Federal Commissioner for Data Protection.
 Katrin Uhlig won the constituency for the Greens in 2021.
+In 2025 Hendrik Streeck won the seat for the CDU.